gitein/visio-translation-feature/README.md

 ### ⚪ NOTES FOR USERS

-- Requirements: Office 365 installed and activated.
+- Requirements: Office 365 installed and activated on a Windows machine.
-- You must edit the file you'd translate to include the suffix "-tr" at the end of the Visio file name.
+- You first must edit the file you'd translate to include the suffix "-tr" at the end of the Visio file name, e.g. `myfile-tr.vsdx`.
 Otherwise, the script will exit and won't proceed.
-(This just to make sure you're not working on the wrong file.)
+(This just to working accidentally on a wrong file).
-- If it meets the criteria, it creates a folder with "_copy" at the end which later will be exported as a .vsdx file that which encompasses the translation.
+- If it meets the criteria, it creates a folder with file name suffix "_copy" at the end, which will be exported later as a .vsdx file that encompasses the translation.
 - Use `translate_visio_stable.ps1` which doesn't open MS Word automatically for more stable performance, whereas `translate_visio_file.ps1` opens MS Word during runtime.

 ## Steps: